-- Policies that are based on how people or organisation actually behave.
+- Policies that are based on how people or organisations actually behave.

 - Results that are lower-cost, more targeted and higher impact than many alternative methods.

 - You are seeking to change the behaviour of people, groups or organisations.

 - You want to understand an issue or situation from the perspective of end-users.

 - You are working in an early stage of policy development, where there is still room to shape the design.

 - Previous policies, incentives or approaches in your context have underperformed, but there is no general consensus on why.

 Behavioural theory may not be suited to circumstances in which:

 - you are unable to analyse end-user behaviour (for example due to ethical concerns or timeframes).